Select Page

 • The wisdom of knowing your own strengths and weaknesses.

 And the best part?
 This kind of confidence isn’t about personality.
 You don’t have to be extroverted, charming, or hyper-masculine to build it.
 It’s a skill you can grow, one choice at a time.
+It’s what I’ve been doing for years now, and I’m still working on getting better at it.
+I’m still scared to speak up – but I know that it’s worth it.

-In The Confidence Gap, Dr. Russ Harris explains that confidence isn’t about eliminating fear—it’s about learning to take action while fear is present.
+In The Confidence Gap, Dr. Russ Harris explains that confidence isn’t about eliminating fear.
+It’s about learning to take action while fear is present.
 The men who build real confidence don’t wait until they feel “ready.”
-They act anyway—and grow stronger in the process.
+They act anyway, and grow stronger in the process.

 Where Fake Confidence Comes From (And How to Let It Go)